semi-simple/backporch/README.md

 * The (mini) DIN 8 connector (also usable as input) is suitable for SCART output using a widely available mini DIN 8 to SCART cable.
-This output can also be used to connect to a Framemeister XRGB mini with a simple mini DIN 8 cable.
+This output can also be used to connect directly to a Framemeister XRGB mini with a simple mini DIN 8 cable.

 Jumpers: